roytang/blog/content/notes/2016/06/10154690301868912/index.md

 {{% quoted url="https://www.facebook.com/michalltogether/posts/10154233293902970" label="Micheline Rama's Facebook post" %}}

 If you play the game of trains you ride or you die.
-There is no middle ground.     # Spoilers   # GameOfTrains     # ParaSaPilipinas   # TransportReform sPleaseYung tipong di pa nakakalabas lahat ng babababa, paalis na ang tren at maiiiwan ka na.
-If you play the game of trains you ride or you die.
-There is no middle ground.     # Spoilers   # GameOfTrains     # ParaSaPilipinas   # TransportReform sPleaseIf you play the game of trains you ride or you die.
-There is no middle ground.     # Spoilers   # GameOfTrains     # ParaSaPilipinas   # TransportReform sPleaseIf you play the game of trains you ride or you die.
-There is no middle ground.     # Spoilers   # GameOfTrains     # ParaSaPilipinas   # TransportReform sPleaseIf you play the game of trains you ride or you die.
-There is no middle ground.     # Spoilers   # GameOfTrains     # ParaSaPilipinas   # TransportReform sPlease    h/t  Louie Destacamento   # GameOfTrains
+There is no middle ground.

+#Spoilers #GameOfTrains

+#ParaSaPilipinas #TransportReformsPlease

 {{% photos 10154690301868912%}}